RetroJect/DBIOSD/README.md

 # DBIOSD
-DBD (Dell BIOS Downloader) is a command line tool for downloading the latest BIOS files for Dell computers
+DBIOSD (Dell BIOS Downloader) is a command line tool for downloading the latest BIOS files for Dell computers

 ## Usage
 To use this tool you must create a file ('models.csv') in the root directory.